Particular/docs.particular.net/nservicebus/eventstoretransport/index.md

 partial:topology

-When a message is addressed to a given exchange `e` it is copied to all exchanges (similar as AMQP `fanout` exchange) and to all queues bound to that exchange.
-In the example above a message sent to `ExchangeB` would go to `Queue1` and a message sent to `ExchangeA` would go to both `Queue1` and `Queue2`.
+When a message is addressed to a given exchange `e` it is copied to all exchanges (similar to AMQP `fanout` exchange) and to all queues bound to that exchange.
+In the example above a message sent to the `ExchangeB` would go to the `Queue1`, and a message sent to the `ExchangeA` would go to both the `Queue1` and `Queue2`.

 ## Transactions